 Agriculture is the mainstay of the Indian economy, being the source of employment for more than 50% of the population.
 The connection between agriculture and ‘Make in India’, ‘Vision 2022’ will promote economic security of farmers.
 The objectives of which can be enunciated as: a) Improved professionalism in agri-business b) Increased private investments in agriculture support activities like irrigation projects, research and development, training etc. c) Improved agri-metrics like yield per hectare etc. and d) Improved agri-produce marketing and sales.

 RCF has sought to bridge the gap between Research Scientist and the farmer by setting up dedicated Farmer Training Centers at Nagpur and Thal.
 RCF publishes a monthly farm magazine “RCF Sheti Patrika” (since 1967) which disseminated latest agricultural information & practices to the farming community.
 This magazine is distributed free of cost to the farmers and presently it has a readership of over 1.50 lakh farmers.
 The company has also introduced a “Toll Free Helpline – 1800 22 3044” service through which the farmers can get advice and suggestions on their agriculture and farming related queries.
-RCF has launched a page named “RCF Kisan Manch” on Facebook dedicated to the farming community to facilitate easy interaction with them for creating awareness about the new agricultural technologies introduced by nodal agencies.
-“RCF Kisan Manch” has also been launched as a mobile App since Oct 2017.
+RCF has launched a page named “RCF Kisan Manch” on Facebook, Twitter, Youtube and Instagram to facilitate easy interaction with stakeholders and for creating awareness about activities undertaken by RCF.
+Mobile App “RCF Kisan Manch” has also been launched since Oct 2017.

 To promote balanced use of fertilizers for improving the farm productivity and also to help in maintaining soil health, RCF has established 13 (Thirteen) static Soil Testing Laboratories (STL) in the country at strategic locations, namely Mumbai, Kolhapur, Nagpur, Ahmednagar, Hassan, Vijayawada, Lucknow, Kolar, Suryapet, Raipur, Nanded, Satara and Latur covering the soil testing activity in the districts arouind these STLs.
 In addition to the static STLs, the company also operates 6 (six) Mobile Soil Testing Labs.
 More than 1.25 lakh soil samples are analyzed per year in these labs and Soil Health Cards are issued to the farmers.
 RCF is giving farmers welfare programs like Kissan Suvudha Kendra, Urban Marketing through e-commerce platforms, farmers knowledge centres, Live field demonstration, crop literature, community Radio, Kissan knowledge centers, Krishi melas etc. This service is rendered free of cost to farmers.